coder/docs/admin/satellites/geo-dns.md

      below.

-1. In the primary Helm values file, set `coderd.alternateHostnames` to your primary hostname and your GeoDNS hostname:
+1. In the primary Helm values file, set `coderd.alternateHostnames` to your primary hostname and your unified hostname:

    ```yaml
    coderd: